UMWEDU/umw-careercenter-sync/_pages/spring-2020-events.md

 ---
 The Career Center is hosting a variety of events during the Spring 2020 semester.
 More information and registration available <a href="https://umw.joinhandshake.com/login?requested_authentication_method=standard">via Handshake.</a>

-Employers interviewing on-campus this semester include:
+Employers currently scheduled to interview on-campus this spring are listed below.
+Deadlines for each position are approaching quickly.
+More information is available on Handshake.
 <ul>
  	<li>Traveler's Insurance</li>
  	<li>Spotsylvania County Schools</li>